rkvenom/rkvenom/README.md

 - 👋 Hi, I’m Rahul aka @rkvenom
 - 👀 I’m interested in coding, volleyball, movies, gaming and a lot moreeee
-- 🌱 I’m currently learning Laravel and NodeJS
+- 🌱 I’m currently working with Laravel and NodeJS
 - 📫 Reach me <a href="https://www.reddit.com/user/rahulkr_27">Reddit</a>